-If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" the election of the nominees for director, "For" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019, "For" the advisory vote on named executive officer compensation, and for "One Year" as the frequency for the vote on named executive officer compensation.
+If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" the election of all of the nominees for director, "For" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020, and "For" the advisory vote on named executive officer compensation.
 If any other matter is properly presented at the Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.